-This appliance is supplied set for G20 20 mbar Cat II{2H3+} .
+This appliance is supplied set for G20 20 mbar Cat II{2H3+}.

-A conversion kit for another gas is included with the cooker.
+A conversion kit for another gas is available for the cooker.

 If the appliance is to be converted to another gas we recommend that this is carried out before installation.
-See the instructions that are supplied with the conversion kit.